-During the second quarter, the Corporation completed the acquisitions of two self storage locations and one adjacent commercial property for \$22,725,000 (subject to customary adjustments).
-These acquisitions consisted of both arm's length and non-arm's length transactions.
-The purchases were paid for by the issuance of common shares and cash on hand.
+During the second quarter, the Corporation completed the acquisitions of three self storage locations, one records management business, and two commercial properties for \$123,000,000 (subject to customary adjustments).
+These acquisitions were arm's length transactions.
+The purchases were paid for with the issuance of common shares, advances from debt and cash on hand.

-A summary of the acquisitions are as follows:
+A summary of the acquisitions is as follows: